 Inside the Mind of a Tech Recruiter

-Our Tech Recruiter, Steve, shares the secrets of Tech Recruiting!
+Our Tech Recruiter, Steve, shares the ins and outs of Tech Recruiting.

 How did you get into recruiting?